 Are Jersey Wooly Rabbits Suitable for You?

 These are fantastic family pets.
 However, they still require a decent amount of care.
-You’ll need to brush them regularly, as well as keep them in suitable habitat.
+You’ll need to brush them regularly, as well as keep them in a suitable habitat.
 They require a specific diet, which should be carefully provided.

 They aren’t particularly prone to any health conditions, but you will need to keep them healthy by providing for their basic needs.